CMSgov/dpc-static-site/common/docsV1.md

 1. Input your Private Key.
 2. Input your Client Token.
-3. Input your Public Key ID
+3. Input your Public Key ID.
     * This ID can be found under the "Public Keys” section in your DPC Portal.
 ![Public Key Id - The public key id is found underneath the key's label.](/assets/images/guide_public_key_id.svg)
-4. Click "Generate JWT"
+4. Click "Generate JWT".
-5. Copy "Your JWT" to begin validation for DPC
+5. Copy "Your JWT" to begin validation for DPC.

 Complete the following steps to generate your own JWT.
 1. Generate your JWT payload.